doc-han/vue-customjs/README.md

 * **addUrl**: Used to add custom JavaScript from an external link, mostly libraries.
 ## Examples
 1. **add(jsCode)**: The add function takes only one parameter which is the JavaScript code(jsCode) in a form of a string.
+### Note:
+  Code added using this function is registered to the global scope.
+Meaning it not just called when the function in which it is defined is called.
+Hence you can register new Javascript codes to be added to the DOM.
+  Code added using this function get to run always.
 ```javascript
 var jsCode = `
 var a = 'I am a custom JavaScript code';